JOB PLACEMENT INFORMATION

 The Penn English Department runs a comprehensive Job Placement Service and is committed to providing all of our graduate students with the advice, mentoring, and support they need in order to prepare themselves for a successful job search.
 The Department's Placement Officer, currently Chi-ming Yang, assists job searchers in preparing CVs, application letters, dissertation abstracts, and teaching portfolios; helps students to prepare for interviews and coordinates the dress-rehearsal mock interviews in which numerous faculty members participate; offers advice on campus visits and the selection and presentation of a job talk; coordinates practice job talks and practice teaching demonstrations; assists job searchers in negotiating the terms of a job offer.
 The Placement Officer is also available to answer questions about the job market from graduate students at earlier stages of the program.

-From 2003 through 2012, the department has placed 74% of its Ph.D.s in tenure-track positions; our current three-year placement rate is 91%.
+From 2004 through 2014, the department has placed 72% of its Ph.D.s in tenure-track positions; our current four-year placement rate is 80%.
 For a full list of the first-time tenure-track jobs of our graduates, along with their current positions (if different), please consult our Job Placement Record.

 - Access the MLA Job Information List (password required)

-- Find Information about the 2013 MLA Convention in Boston
+- Find Information about the 2015 MLA Convention in Vancouver

 - Consult the Career Services website